The boundary value problem for Yang--Mills--Higgs fields: Introduction

-Our first result is the following regularity theorem for $\alpha$-YMH fields under our boundary condition (\hyperlink{bdry:N}{$\mathcal{N}$}). \begin{mthm} For $\alpha>1$, the critical points of $\mathcal{L}_\alpha$ in $\mathscr{A}_1^2\times \mathscr{S}_1^{2\alpha}$ are smooth up to the boundary under some gauge transformation $\tilde S\in \mathscr{G}_2^2$. \end{mthm} For $\alpha$-harmonic maps, which can be regarded as a special kind of $\alpha$-YMH fields, such regularity result was proved by Sacks-Uhlenbeck~\cite{SacksUhlenbeck1981existence}*{Prop.~2.3} in the case of a closed domain and by Fraser~\cite{Fraser2000free}*{Prop.~1.4} in the free boundary case.
-The proof for the case of $\alpha$-harmonic maps simply follows from a classic regularity theorem by Morrey~\cite{Morrey2008Multiple}*{Thm.~1.11.1$'$, p.~36}, extending the one by Ladyzhenskaya-Ural'ceva ~\cite{LadyzhenskayaUraltseva1968Linear}*{Chap.~8, Thm.~2.1, p.~412}.
-However, Morrey's theorem in~\cite{Morrey2008Multiple}*{Thm.~1.11.1$'$} can not be applied to the coupled system of $\alpha$-YMH field $(A, \phi)\in \mathscr{A}_1^2\times \mathscr{S}_1^{2\alpha}$, because the corresponding ellipticity condition in (1.10.8$''$) in~\cite{Morrey2008Multiple}*{Thm.~1.11.1$'$} cannot be verified, due to the feature of the non-trivial coupling between the two fields.
-Therefore, we need to develop a new regularity theorem to handle coupled systems of more general type, in particular, to include the system of $\alpha$-YMH fields.
+Our first result is the following interior regularity theorem and boundary regularity theorem for $\alpha$-YMH fields under our boundary condition (\hyperlink{bdry:N}{$\mathcal{N}$}). \begin{mthm} Suppose $\alpha>1$, $K\subset F$ is a $G$-invariant sub-manifold and $(A_\alpha,\phi_\alpha)$ is a critical point of $\mathcal{L}_\alpha$ in $\mathscr{A}_1^2\times \mathscr{S}_{1,K}^{2\alpha}$.
+Then for any compact subset $\Sigma'$ in the interior of $\Sigma$, there exists a gauge transformation $\tilde{S}\in \mathscr{G}_2^2(\Sigma')$, such that $(\tilde{S}^*A_\alpha, \tilde{S}^*\phi_\alpha)$ is smooth on $\Sigma'$.
+If, in addition, $K\subset F$ is a totally geodesic sub-manifold, then there exists a gauge transformation $\tilde{S}\in \mathscr{G}_2^2(\Sigma)$, such that $(\tilde{S}^*A_\alpha,\tilde{S}^*\phi_\alpha)$ is smooth up to the boundary. \end{mthm} For $\alpha$-harmonic maps, which can be regarded as a special kind of $\alpha$-YMH fields, such regularity result was proved by Sacks-Uhlenbeck~\cite{SacksUhlenbeck1981existence}*{Prop.~2.3} in the case of a closed domain and the free boundary case was considered by Fraser~\cite{Fraser2000free}*{Prop.~1.4}.
+The proof for the case of $\alpha$-harmonic maps simply follows from a classic regularity theorem by Morrey~\cite{Morrey2008Multiple}*{Thm.~1.11.1$'$, p.~36}, extending the one by Ladyzhenskaya-Ural\cprime ceva ~\cite{LadyzhenskayaUraltseva1968Linear}*{Chap.~8, Thm.~2.1, p.~412}.
+However, Morrey's theorem in~\cite{Morrey2008Multiple}*{Thm.~1.11.1$'$} can not be applied to the coupled system of $\alpha$-YMH field $(A, \phi)\in \mathscr{A}_1^2\times \mathscr{S}_{1,K}^{2\alpha}$, because the corresponding ellipticity condition in (1.10.8$''$) of~\cite{Morrey2008Multiple}*{Thm.~1.11.1$'$} cannot be verified, due to the feature of the non-trivial coupling between the two fields.
+Therefore, we need to develop a new regularity theorem to handle coupled systems of more general type, in particular, to include the system of $\alpha$-YMH fields\footnote{This technical issue was overlooked by Song in \cite{Song2011CriticalYangMillsHiggs} and here we take our opportunity to fix the gap by extending Morrey's theorem to Theorem B.}.

-In this paper, we succeed in deriving such a more general regularity result, which itself is interesting and might lead to applications to various other coupled systems emerging from geometry and physics. \begin{mthm} Suppose that $\Omega$ is a bounded domain, $z=(z_1,z_2)$, $z_a=\left( z_a^1,\ldots,z_a^{m_a} \right)$ and $z_a^i\in L_1^{k_a}\cap C^0(\Omega)$ is a weak solution of the following 2-coupled system
+In this paper, we succeed in deriving such a more general regularity result, which itself is interesting and might lead to applications to various other coupled systems emerging from geometry and physics.